 The region's economy has diversified from its historic heavy industry roots of the Industrial Revolution.
 With the decline in traditional manufacturing, both the public and private sectors have rejuvenated the area.
 Birmingham now has a commercial and shopping area which is among the largest in Europe.
 This is complemented by a wide range of social amenities such as the National Exhibition Centre, National Indoor Arena, International Convention Centre, theatres, galleries and many large conference facilities.
 The area boasts a thriving nightlife, centred around Birmingham City Centre.
-West Midlands hosts Premiership and Championship football clubs together with many others in the other leagues.
+West Midlands hosts Premier League and Championship football clubs together with many others in the other leagues of the football pyramid.